Aaron Hill

 Scientific Computing in the Atmospheric Sciences

-Linux, bash scripting, Fortran, Python, version control (git, GitHub), object-based programming, Lorenz model
+Linux, bash scripting, Python, version control (git, GitHub), object-based programming, meteorological data packages

 Education